chandranlab/mittler_2024/README.md

 Launch mageck test from Terminal to rank sgRNAs and genes based on the read count table provided:

-`mageck test -k /Users/kartik/ncbi/crispr_screens_TBEV/TBEV/reoriented_reads/tbev_screen.count.txt -t 2,3 -c 0,1 -n TBEV --norm-method median --pdf-report`
+`mageck test -k tbev_screen.count.txt -t 2,3 -c 0,1 -n TBEV --norm-method median --pdf-report`

 The gene-specific positive selection score in output file `TBEV.gene_summary.txt` was used to identify gene hits (see the manuscript).